Writing about Fibromyalgia

 This is both deadly serious yet also quite a bit tongue in cheek.

 I felt like putting this together after I got a bit frustrated by doctors asking me how I was in the walk from the waiting room to their office.
 Sure its normal chit chat small talk territory but I am at the doctor's, therefore, it would seem that something is not right, so the question is how much do you want me to say as we briskly walk to your office????

 It also taps into the very difficult answer such a seemingly innocent question can have.
 You can find other things I've done on my You Tube channel.
 Published 2014.

 My story: 4 short videos

 A series of 4 short videos about my experience of fibromyalgia and how art and creativity have encouraged me through ill health and the different things I've been able to do as my health has changed.
-Published 2014.
+They are pretty brought having been made pretty early on (published in 2014) so you'll have to forgive some technical difficulties.